Salesforce

 IMPORTANT: Before proceeding with functional tests, read and make sure all instructions and information in this section is understood.
 Also read the information and instructions of labels and decals affixed to the switch.
 Note any options or accessories that might be installed and review their operation.

-Operating a manual transfer switch
+Preparing to perform a manual power transfer

 image.png